 Like Amazon’s re:Invent conference, re:MARS is likely to touch on the Seattle company’s tech initiatives, particularly in AI.
 But while re:Invent has been focused on Amazon Web Services, re:MARS will show off frontier technologies ranging from Amazon’s plans for drone deliveries to Blue Origin’s work in commercial spaceflight.

 There’ll be plenty of tech gurus coming in from outside Amazon as well, as has been the case for the hush-hush MARS conference that got its start in 2016.

 Among the speakers already on the agenda are Jeff Wilke, worldwide consumer CEO at Amazon; Andrew Lo, director of the MIT Laboratory for Financial Engineering; Tom Soderstron, IT chief technology and innovation officer at NASA’s Jet Propulsion Laboratory, and Kate Darling, research specialist at the MIT Media Lab and affiliate at the Harvard Berkman Center.

-Amazon says the event is designed for business leaders and technical builders — including developers, engineers, data scientists, machine-language experts and roboticists — who want to learn, share and use AI to initiate change in organizations.
+Amazon says the event is designed for business leaders and technical builders — including developers, engineers, data scientists, machine-learning experts and roboticists — who want to learn, share and use AI to initiate change in organizations.

 “AI has great potential to help diverse groups of people work together in new ways.
 This requires experts from academia, technology, research, and business to learn from each other, which MARS pioneered for a small group of innovative thinkers,” Berkeley engineering professor Ken Goldberg said in today’s announcement.
 “I’m excited to engage with a much broader group of leaders and builders at re:MARS to accelerate AI innovation across industries.”